pytorch/botorch/docs/overview.md

 ![Black Box Optimization](assets/overview_blackbox.png)

-On a high level, the problem that Bayesian Optimization is trying to solve is to optimize some expensive-to-evaluate black box function $f$.
-The only thing we can do is evaluate this function on a sequence of test points (and possibly also on multiple test points in parallel).
+At a high level, the problem underlying Bayesian optimization (BO) is to maximize some expensive-to-evaluate black box function $f$.
+In other words, we do not have access to the functional form of $f$ and our only recourse is to evaluate $f$ at a sequence of test points, with the hope of determining a near-optimal value after a small number of evaluations.
+BO is a general approach to adaptively select these test points (or batches of test points to be evaluated in parallel) that allows for a principled trade-off between evaluating $f$ at regions of high uncertainty and regions of good performance.

 ## Bayesian Optimization